- Ajaz Shaikh

 From Mumbai, you can take 22903 Bhuj AC Superfast Express on Friday leaving Bandra Terminus at 11:45 PM and will reach Bhuj the next day around 12:40 PM.

-For the return journey from Bhuj, you can take 22956 Kutch Express on Sunday leaves from Bhuj at 08:15 PM and will reach Bandra Terminus the next day around 11:25 AM.
+For the return journey from Bhuj, you can take 22956 Kutch Express on Sunday leaving from Bhuj at 08:15 PM and will reach Bandra Terminus the next day around 11:25 AM.

 Where to Stay?

-Bhuj has been of the commercial hub for Gujarat you would be able to find many pocket-friendly accommodations in the center part of the town.
-Here are some of the suggestion-
+Bhuj has been of the commercial hub for Gujarat you would be able to find many pocket-friendly accommodations in the centre part of the town.
+Here are some of the suggestions-

 Day One: Surreal Places In Bhuj

-Reach the hotel complete the check-in and let start with one of the finest place to see around Bhuj.
+Reach the hotel complete the check-in and let's start with one of the finest places to see around Bhuj.

 Vijay Vilas Palace - Bollywood's preferred shoot destination

-Vijay Vilas Palace is very well-maintained, and often the scene of filming for Bollywood productions.
-It was built of red sandstone in the Rajput style, with a main central dome, Bengal domes at the sides, bastions at the corner, and colored glass windows.
+Vijay Vilas Palace is very well-maintained and is often the scene of filming for Bollywood productions.
+It was built of red sandstone in the Rajput style, with a main central dome, Bengal domes at the sides, bastions at the corner, and coloured glass windows.

 Visiting Hours: 08:00 AM to 06:00 PM

 Mandvi was established as a port town in 1574 by Khengarji, the king of Kutch.
-Mandvi port was an important trading center until Mumbai came into the picture.
+Mandvi Port was an important trading centre until Mumbai came into the picture.

 Day Two: Surreal Places In Bhuj

-If you feel like just to see The Great White Rann post the Rann Utsav Festival, go for it before Sunrise and enjoy the sunrise, which is mind-blowing as said by locals.
-Unfortunately, I couldn't do it do.
+If you feel like just seeing The Great White Rann post the Rann Utsav Festival, go for it before Sunrise and enjoy the sunrise, which is mind-blowing as said by locals.
+Unfortunately, I couldn't do it.
 Atleast will have something to see next time.
 So we start our day post breakfast and checkout from the hotel.